brettminnie/zf2-documentation/docs/languages/en/modules/zend.input-filter.intro.rst

    ));

-The ``merge()`` method may be used on an InputFilter in order to add two or more filters to each other effectively allowing you to create chains of chains.
+The ``merge()`` method may be used on an InputFilter in order to add two or more filters to each other effectively allowing you to create chains of filters.
 This is especially useful in object hierarchies whereby we may a simple set of validation rules on the base object and build these up to more specific rules along the way.

 In the example below an InputFilter is built up for the name property as well as for the email property allowing them to be re-used elsewhere.
-When the isValid method is called on the object, all of the merged filters are run to test the validity of the properties.
+When the ``isValid()`` method is called on the object, all of the merged filters are run against the calling object in order to validate the internal properties based on our compound set of filters.

 .. code-block:: php
    :linenos: